aehrc/redcap_simple_ontology_provider/README.md

 This redcap external module allows the definition of a custom set of 'ontologies' which can be used to provide autocomplete functionality for a text field.
 Ontologies can be defined at a site or project level, and a default value can be specified to be returned if no match is found.
-Since version 0.3, rather then looking for an exact string match, the module will search for each word in the autocomplete query separately and return all matches sorted by found word count then found position.
+Since version 0.4, an option has been added to select to swap between word based searching and a full match with all entered text.

 Dr Daniel Hinostroza from Hospital de Especialidades Carlos Andrade Marín very kindly wrote a Spanish